Accessible Information Standard

 There are five key requirements of the Standard and as a Practice we will;

-1. We will ask patients and carers if they have any information or communication needs, and find out how to meet their needs.
+1. Ask patients and carers if they have any information or communication needs, and find out how to meet their needs.

 2. Record those needs in a set way.